Prof. Development - Fri, Nov 8 (No School) & Veterans Day - Mon, Nov 11 (No School)

 Curriculum activities are based on research into:

-2. Best practices for differentiating instruction based on each student’s individual learning profile
+2. Best practices for differentiating instruction based on each student’s learning profile

 3. The importance of opportunities for both individual and group work

-4. Using an exciting entry point to all units that motivates students to learn
+4. Using an exciting entry point to all units that motivate students to learn

 5. Tapping into each child’s prior knowledge